davin2020/banking-api/README.md

   }
   ]`

-POST
+**POST**
 - Create new account.
 - EG Davin is the newest member of the team so  needs to create an account & pay in 50 joy
-- Sends fullname, nickname, location & balance details needed to create a new account, via POST Body :`{"fullname":"Davin Jaqobis", "nickname":"Davin", "location":"Onboard Lucy the Spaceship", "balance":50 }`
+- Sends fullname, nickname, location & balance details needed to create a new account, via POST Body: `{"fullname":"Davin Jaqobis", "nickname":"Davin", "location":"Onboard Lucy the Spaceship", "balance":50 }`
 - Returns message when new account is created: `{"message": "Created new account for: Davin" }`

-PUT
+**PUT**
 - Transfers money from one account to another
-- EG Its the end of the month.
-Turin has to pay their salary according to their rank at the RAC.
-  Turin pays Dutch 1000 joy, Johnny 600 and Davin 800
+- EG Its the end of the month and Turin has to pay their salary according to their rank at the RAC.
+He pays Dutch 1000 joy, Johnny 600 and Davin 800 joy
-- Sends amount, idFrom, idTo, via POST Body:  `{"amount":1000, "idFrom":"5fca5c28bdd52a2ea127f318", "idTo":"5fca5c91f1c7152ec5d3023d" }`
+- Sends amount, idFrom, idTo needed for the transfer from Turin to Johnny, via POST Body: `{"amount":1000, "idFrom":"5fca5c28bdd52a2ea127f318", "idTo":"5fca5c01bdd52a2ea127f317" }`
-- Returns message - `{
+- Returns message: `{
-  "message": "Updated balance using PUT to update money 1000 for accountIDFrom 5fca5c28bdd52a2ea127f318 to accountIDTo 5fca5c91f1c7152ec5d3023d "
+  "message": "Updated balance using PUT to update money 600 for accountIDFrom 5fca5c28bdd52a2ea127f318 to accountIDTo 5fca5c01bdd52a2ea127f317"
   }`

-**/accounts/{id}**

-GET
+### /accounts/{id}

+**GET**
 - Gets specific account by ID
 - EG Get Dutch's account balance
-- `/accounts/5fca5c91f1c7152ec5d3023d`
+- Route in URL:`/accounts/5fca5c91f1c7152ec5d3023d`
-- Returns _id, name, address & balance of account
+- Returns _id, fullname, nickname, location & balance of account:
- `{
+ `[
+  {
   "_id": "5fca5c91f1c7152ec5d3023d",
+  "fullname": "Yalena Yardeen",
-        "name": "Dutch",
+  "nickname": "Dutch",
-        "address": "Lucy the  Spaceship",
+  "location": "Onboard Lucy the Spaceship",
   "balance": 970
-    }`

-PUT
+  }
+  ]`

+**PUT**
 - Credits or debits money to the account specified
-- Use a positive amount for a credit or a negative amount for a debit
+- Use a positive amount for a credit or a negative amount for a debit/withdrawal
-- Sends: `{"amount":100 }`
+- EG Dutch needs some info from a local monk and withdraws 50 joy in cash to donate to his cause
+- Route in URL: `/accounts/5fca5c91f1c7152ec5d3023d` plus send amount to credit or withdraw, via POST Body: `{"amount": -50 }`
-- Returns: `{message: "Updated balance using PUT to update money 100  for id 5fca5c91f1c7152ec5d3023d"}`
+- Returns: `{message: "Updated balance using PUT to update money -50  for id 5fca5c91f1c7152ec5d3023d"}`